-During the Period, BGHL had invested substantially all of its net assets in BGF, a feeder fund fully invested in the Master Fund.
+During the Period, BGHL continued to invest substantially all of its net assets in BGF, a feeder fund fully invested in the Master Fund.
 The Master Fund implements diversified investment strategies, including volatility, equity and credit strategies.
 The overall investment objective of the Master Fund is to provide investors with consistent absolute returns primarily through investing and trading in financial instruments of companies incorporated in, or whose principal operations are in Europe.

-In addition to its investment in BGF and as described in BGHL's offering memorandum and investment policy, BGHL enters into other investments, including private equity investments.
+In addition to its investment in BGF and as described in BGHL's offering memorandum and investment policy, BGHL is permitted to enter into other investments, including private equity investments.